 Managing the complex WHOIS request process

-The AWRS was developed for and is used by our customers to obtain non-public WHOIS data following implementation of GDPR.
+The AWRS was developed for and is used by our customers to obtain non-public WHOIS data following implementation of GDPR in June 2018.
 Following customer review, the AWRS sends customer-verified, non-public WHOIS data requests for cybersecurity, consumer protection, and IP enforcement activities.
-Over the life of the AWRS, the period from June 1, 2018 to June 20, 2019, the AWRS data for all customer non-public WHOIS requests1 shows:
+For the period from July 2019 to October 2019, the AWRS data for all customer non-public WHOIS requests1 shows:

 - AWRS submitted a total of 585 requests to 91 ICANN-accredited registrars;

 - 63 registrars, 69% responded with an acknowledgement of some type;2

 - Of these 585 requests:

 - 585 requests, 16% resulted in responses with compliant data.